Life Is Strange 2: Everything you need to know

 The first Life Is Strange drew massive praise for its emotional, story-driven gameplay and cast of interesting, relatable characters.
-After various teases, and a free-to-play miniprequel, we've had our first proper experience of the game at this year's Gamescom 2018.
+After various teases, and The Awesome Adventures of Captain Spirit, a free-to-play miniprequel, we've had our first proper experience of the game at this year's Gamescom 2018.

 So here's everything we know about Life Is Strange 2, including plot, characters, release dates and more.
 Though we don't know enough to give major spoilers, we'll include a plot point that happens early in the game.
 If you want to remain entirely spoiler-free, then, well, don't be reading "everything you need to know" articles about the game.
 You've been warned.